 3. Using Advanced Search

 An advanced Search ( on the right top of the white search box) helps you refine and categorise your key words in order to filter your results.
-For further information please look at our guide to "Advanced Searching Methods".
+For further information please look at our guide to "Advanced Searching Methods" or this visual guide on Advanced Search.

 4. Filtering your results